Writer, journalist, author, teacher

 She wasn’t born in Boston, but the day Stephanie Schorow moved here in 1989, she knew she had come home.
 Stephanie is the author of six books on Boston, including Drinking Boston: A History of the City and Its Spirits, published by Union Park Press in 2012, and, with co-author Beverly Ford, The Boston Mob Guide: Hit Men, Hoodlums & Hideouts, published in December 2011, by the History Press.
 She has also written books on the Boston Harbor Islands, Boston's fire history, the tragic Cocoanut Grove nightclub fire and the infamous Brink's robbery.
 These books take a grassroots, people's history view of Boston.
 She has talked to cops and robbers, bartenders and barristers.
 She has spent hours in dusty archives and days camping on isolated islands within sight of Boston.
 For more on her books, see Works.

-A seasoned reporter, she works as freelance writer for a host of publications and institutions, including The Boston Globe, the Harvard Gazette, and many others.
+Stephanie has worked as a freelance writer for a host of publications and institutions, including The Boston Globe, the Harvard Gazette, and many others.
 Stephanie has a degree in journalism from Northwestern University and a master’s degree in Latin America studies from New York University.
 She worked at newspapers around the country until moving to Boston to work for the Associated Press in 1989.
 She briefly worked for the TAB newspapers before making the switch to Wingo Way.
 For 12 years, she was a lifestyles editor and writer at the Boston Herald, where she supervised freelance writers, wrote features and contributed a weekly technology column.
 Today she continues to freelance; among her regular features are reviews restaurants for the Globe's North section and new CDs reviews for the Chicago Blues Guide.
 Her jobs have also included being assistant director of public relations and editorial services at Bunker Hill Community College.

 For links to stories, see Recent Articles link on the lower right.